NNPDF/hawaiian_vrap/readme.md

 Phys.Rev.D69:094008,2004 [hep-ph/0312266]
 by C. Anastasiou, L. Dixon, K. Melnikov and F. Petriello.

-The extension of "Vrap" with pineappl is described in the paper:
+The extension of "Vrap" with PineAPPL is described in the paper:
 [hep-ph/2302.12124](https://inspirehep.net/literature/2635876)

 Please cite both these papers whenever the "Hawaiian Vrap" program is used.